Intermediate Force: OC, Batons, and Improvised Weapons

 Once you have fundamental techniques of striking and retention down in this course, we’ll also practice improvising weapons, such as “hooligan’s bats” from your environment.

 If you only carry pepper spray, or only carry a stick, that’s fine.
 If one (or both) of those are supplemental to the pistol you carry every day, that’s OK too.
 There will be an optional live fire component at the end of the day, where you’ll get to integrate your firearm into the use of force continuum (if, for example, you spray a less than lethal threat but he is unimpressed, pulls a knife, and becomes a lethal threat).

 What to Expect

-We will provide inert (alcohol only) pepper spray trainers, as well as samples of various batons and baton simulators.
+We will provide inert (water or alcohol only) pepper spray trainers, as well as samples of various batons and baton simulators.
 If you have your own OC (pepper) dispenser, baton / stick, or Taser type device, please DO bring them with you.
 That way we can tailor your training to the specific device(s) you’ll have in hand.

 If you don’t have a chemical dispenser yet, we recommend pepper gel with a flip up safety cover over the activation plunger.
 But bring whatever you have.

 We will discuss decontamination procedures, but . . .